mongodb-university/Bluehawk/docs/docs/tags.md

 ## Replace

-The `replace` command accepts a JSON dictionary called "terms" as input via an attribute list, and replaces occurrences string keys in the map within the spanned range with their map values in all output.
+The `replace` tag accepts a JSON dictionary called "terms" as input via an attribute list, and replaces occurrences string keys in the map within the spanned range with their map values in all output.
 You can use `replace` to hide implementation details like complicated class names or API endpoint URLs in generated output.

-Because `replace` operates on ranges of content, it is only available as a block command.
+Because `replace` operates on ranges of content, it is only available as a block tag.
 You must pass an attribute list containing "terms", a dictionary of strings to strings.

 Consider the following file: